top of page

 2. Bribery in Relation to the Judge or the Advocate

-Judge is the judge in Supreme Court and its subordinate court within the scope of general judiciary, religious judiciary, military judiciary, state administration judiciary, and judge in special court within such scope of judiciary.
-Meanwhile, advocates are persons whose profession are to provide legal services, both in and out of the court, who meet the requirements based on the provisions of Law No. 18/2003.
-Both judges and advocates are specifically regulated in Law No. 31/1999 relating to the corruption crime of bribery.
+The term 'judge' refers to a judges in the Supreme Court and its subordinate courts across various domains, including general judiciary, religious judiciary, military judiciary, state administration judiciary, and judges in special courts falling under these jurisdictions..
+Meanwhile, advocates are people whose profession is to provide legal services, both in and out of the court, meeting the requirements based on the provisions of Law No. 18/2003.
+Both judges and advocates are specifically regulated by Law No. 31/1999, particularlyrelating to the corruption crime of bribery.
 Pursuant to Article 6 (1) Law No. 31/1999, anyone that:

-In light of the above, the sanction of bribery practice, specifically in the form of bribing the judge or the advocate, does not solely apply to governments, but also to private actors as stated in Section above.
-Therefore, existing business actors and new business comers must prevent bribery practice occurs in their companies.
+In light of the above, the sanction on bribery practice, specifically in the form of bribing the judge or the advocate, does not solely apply to governments, but also to private actors as stated in Section 14.1.2 above.
+Therefore, existing business actors and new business comers must prevent bribery practice from occuring in their companies.

 Embezzlement in Connection with Position